CPSC-1520/cpsc-1520-workbook-jan2024-a03-dgilleland/sandbox/ParcelDemo/ReadMe.md

 pnpm i parcel --save-dev
 ```

-We'll modfy our `package.json` file so that it identifies a `"source": "index.html"` in place of the "main" entry point for our app.
+We'll modify our `package.json` file so that it identifies a `"source": "index.html"` in place of the "main" entry point for our app.
 We'll also include a couple of scripts to run our app using `parcel`.

 ```json
 "source": "index.html",